-Since its founding in 1976, the Lackawanna College Police Academy has graduated over 100 classes in the Act 120 Basic Training Program.
-Given at its Scranton and Hazleton campuses, this program has served over 3,000 individuals.
-The academy offers both full- and part-time programs, running on average two full-time and two part-time classes each year in Scranton and two full-time and one part-time in Hazleton.
-The College provides instruction, physical training and drill programs at each location with the branches sharing a driver training site and a shooting range.
+Since its founding in 1977, the Lackawanna College Police Academy has graduated over 200 classes in the Act 120 Basic Training Program.
+Through each of its locations in Scranton and Hazleton, the Police Academy has graduated more than 4,000 individuals and has provided continuing training to tens of thousands of police officers throughout the Commonwealth.
+The Police Academy offers both full- and part-time programs, running on average two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Hazleton.

-Cadets enter the Police Academy on an individual basis or are sponsored by a police department.
-They are required to wear uniforms and must adhere to a strict code of conduct that is highly detailed and totally separate from the one covering the College's other students.
-Admission requirements include the successful completion of a criminal history check, physical examination, a personal history, an independent psychological exam, a reference from a police chief or law enforcement officer in the area and an interview by a screening panel.
-A successful candidate also must have earned acceptable scores in state-mandated reading and physical agility exams.
+Candidates apply to the Police Academy on an individual basis or are sponsored by a police department.
+The Academy is a para-military organization, just as police departments are, and it adheres to a strict code of conduct that is highly structured and totally separate from the one covering the College's other students.
+Admission requirements include the successful completion of a criminal history check, physical examination, a personal history, an independent psychological exam, letters of reference, reading test, physical agility test, and an interview with the Director of Operations.
+The application process is competitive and does not adhere to open enrollment.